samestrin/llm-interface/docs/index.md

 ## Usage

-The [Usage](usage.md) section contains detailed documentation on how to use the LLMInterface npm module.
+The [Usage](usage.md) section contains detailed documentation on how to use the LLM Interface npm module.
 This includes:

 ### LLMInterface